sola-st/CMI-Finder/README.md

 source .venv/bin/activate
 ```
 ## Python package setup
+We assume you already have Python3.8 installed on your machine.
 In your host machine, navigate to the root of this repository and execute the following:

 <b>Note:</b> Do not run these steps inside our shared docker image, it's already setup.